kcuzner/led-watch/bootloader/README.md

 Byte 8-63: N/A
 ```

-Upon receipt of this command, the device will generate an IN report containing
+Upon receipt of this command, the device will generate two IN reports containing
 the contents of the page.
-A status report will immediately follow and the
+A status report will immediately follow and the device
-device returns to the reset state, being ready to accept the next command.
+returns to the reset state, being ready to accept the next command.

 ### Exiting Bootloader Mode